-It is proposed to create a total of 125 sealed car parking spaces, two (2) disabled spaces and two dedicated bus parking spaces as part of the proposed camp designs.
+It is proposed to create a total of 125 sealed car parking spaces and two dedicated bus parking spaces as part of the proposed camp designs.
 An unsealed overflow parking area is also proposed to be provided in the south-western corner of the site.